Alaaeid2/Brain-Tumor-Detection/README.md

 # Brain-Tumor-Detection
-this is a deep learning project for detection brain tumor in images with CNN
+this is a deep learning project for detection of brain tumor in images with CNN